Geeks-Luke-Foster/Pangolin_Docs/README.md

 # Pangolin_Docs
-Repo of all pangolin related documentation
+This is the repository for all pangolin related documentation covering:

+* Setup
+* Configuration
+* Implimentation
+* Issues and Resolutions